 Requesting a Westlaw Account:

 Our license with Westlaw allows us to create accounts for HLS faculty (including visiting faculty), HLS staff, and HLS students currently enrolled in either HLS classes or an HLS-sponsored Harvard joint-degree program only.
 At its discretion, Westlaw may allow accounts for HLS visitors, including visiting scholars, researchers, and fellows, as well as students who are cross-enrolled in an HLS course.
-Westlaw will also generally create accounts for HLS faculty research assistants who are not HLS students or staff.
+Westlaw will generally create accounts for HLS faculty research assistants who are not HLS students or staff.

 Westlaw registration codes are distributed to new students at the beginning of the fall semester.
 Returning students should continue using their Westlaw accounts from the previous year.
 Please stop by or contact the Reference Desk (617-495-4516) if you have not received or cannot find this information.

 Faculty, visiting Faculty, and Staff:

 HLS faculty (including visiting faculty) and HLS staff may request a Westlaw account by emailing the Reference Desk from their HLS email account.
 Please include your full name and current position in the text of your message.